HOW DO I START?

 WHAT SHOULD I EAT?

 The first thing that needs to be done, is for you to determine why you want to change your eating habits.
 Make sure you want to change because of your conviction, not the convictions or prodding from others.
-Don’t get me wrong.
-If you are being given sound advice for your health, take it seriously and pray about making the changes to better your health.
+Don’t get me wrong, f you are being given sound advice for your health, take it seriously and pray about making the changes to better your health.
 If you are not committed to better health, success will not be something that will come easily.

 - Eat as many whole foods in as natural state as possible; fruit, vegetables, whole grains, nuts, seeds, fermented foods.
-Try to start eliminating dairy and meat products from as many meals, and processed foods, as you can.
+Try to start eliminating dairy and meat products, and processed foods from as many meals, as you can.

 - Green smoothies, which include greens like spinach, kale and lettuce and fruit are a great way to incorporate more veggies into your meal.
 Yes, it is green, but it doesn’t taste as green as it looks!
 It is so refreshing to the taste buds and good for your body.
 Fruit combined with leafy greens, is easily digested and the fiber actually causes the sugar in the fruit to enter the blood stream more slowly, which is good.
 A good basic smoothie recipe is below.